n8-c-reason/com1001-2024/week1/practical.md

-# Week 1: Getting Everything Setup
+# Week 1 Practical: Getting Everything Setup

 We'll be using this session to ensure each individual and team has everything they need to get started on the team project.